exploratory-io/book/howto/holiday.md

 ![](images/holiday_data.png)

 ## Set Up Data Format
-Prophet expect the name of the date column to be "ds", so let's rename it.
+do_prophet, which is the function for time series forecast, expect the name of the date column to be "ds", so let's rename it.

 ![](images/holiday_rename.png)

 And it also need "holiday" column, so let's create it.
 ![](images/holiday_column.png)

-## Use from Prophet
+## Use it from Time Series Forecast
-Then, you can choose this data frame from prophet and the dates in the data frame are recognized as holidays.
+Then, you can choose this data frame from Time Series Forecast dialog and the dates in the data frame are recognized as holidays.
 ![](images/holiday_command.png)